debos/hrq2mongoq/Readme.md

 **Examples**

-  * friends is "Demeter" nor "hair length" is less than 50
+  * friends is Demeter nor "hair length" is less than 50

 ---